AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingPlayTimeMaximizationModel.md

 ## Constructing Our Model

-Before we start training our model, we first build our model.
+Before we start training our model, we first need to build our model.
+We have split this to multiple subsections to make it easy to follow through.

 ### Constructing Our Neural Network